patrick-kidger/PatModules.jl/README.md

 ## Future work
 There's a couple things that would still be nice to add here.
-- Add an option to have the listed imports be made available with `using` rather than `import`, if desired.
 - Add an `as` option to rename what's imported.
 - Add a way to have the `include` happen for modules from enclosing non-global scopes.
 (Doing `import ...mymodule` still works but doesn't give you the guarantee that it's already been included.)